lukephills/email-subscribers/readme.txt

 *   Q10.
 How to update default alert message from subscription box?
 *   Q11.
 How to add new subscribers group?
 *   Q12.
 Is plugin contain bulk update option for subscribers group?
+*   Q13.
+Is Mail not working on Email Subscribers wordpress plugin?

 == Installation ==